Oasis (band): 2009–2024: Split and aftermath

-2024–present: Reunion, Oasis Live '25 Tour, and uncertain future
+2024–2026: Oasis Live '25 Tour and Rock and Roll Hall of Fame induction

 By early 2023, both Gallagher brothers expressed interest in reuniting the band if it was done on the right terms.
 During Liam's Definitely Maybe 30th anniversary tour in 2024, Liam reserved a seat for Noel at every gig.
 On 27 August 2024, almost 15 years to the date of their 2009 split, Oasis announced that they had reformed and would perform in the UK and Ireland in July and August 2025, stating: "The guns have fallen silent.
 The stars have aligned.
 The great wait is over.
 Come see.
 It will not be televised."
 The band later also added American, Australian and Asian dates to their touring schedule in 2025.
 In the original announcement, only the Gallagher brothers appeared in photos sent to the media.
 As time went on, however, it was revealed that three former members would also be rejoining the band: Paul "Bonehead" Arthurs, Gem Archer (both guitar) and Andy Bell (bass).
 Further touring musicians were later revealed, including drummer Joey Waronker and keyboardist Christian Madden (both of whom had toured with Liam), trombonist Alastair White, trumpeter Joe Auckland and saxophonist Steve Hamilton (all of whom had toured with Noel).